ObrienlabsDev/blog/openai-gpt-oss.md

 # 20250810: OpenAI gpt-oss:120b on an M3 Ultra 96g Mac Studio via MXFP4 conversion to BFloat16 via Ollama

-95G ram, 8% gpu, 65g ollama process - it does not fit even though we have 72g vram - will rerun on at least 128g (with 96g VRAM)
+95G ram, 12 cores, 8% gpu, 65g ollama process - it does not fit even though we have 72g vram - will rerun on at least 128g (with 96g VRAM)

 ien@ultra3 en % ollama run gpt-oss:120b --verbose
 >>> describe the difference between L1 and L2 regularization - what are the geometric implications